Social Media Strategy Plan:

 Businesses fail in their social media efforts.
 Why?
 Because they are following plans, which is not their plan–it is their competitor.
 Guess what?

-Competitors doesn’t have a plan either.
+Competitors don’t have a plan either.
 So all in all everyone is doing something on social media to achieve something without success.

-This is the case with most business present on social media.
+This is the case with the most business marketing on social media.
 As per Marketingprof research data, 46% of B2B marketers are not sure whether any social channels have generated revenue for their business.

 The solution is to develop a custom social media strategy for your own small business, where you decide targets you want to achieve, not your competitor.

 Here are the steps you need to follow to make a small business social media strategy plan that works.

 - Create objectives for each social media

 - Social Media Research

 - Create Buyer’s persona with your research data